auth0/docs/articles/native-platforms/android/03-session-handling.md

 ---
 title: Session Handling
-description: This tutorial will show you how to use Lock v2 to mantain a session connected.
+description: This tutorial will show you how to use Lock v2 to maintain a session’s connectivity.
 ---

+This tutorial will show you how to use Lock to mantain an active session with Auth0.

 ::: panel-info System Requirements
 This tutorial and seed project have been tested with the following: